mlabuda2/nf-tower-docs/docs/reports/overview.md

 If you have these two paths `/workdir/sample1/out/sheet.tsv` and `/workdir/sample2/out/sheet.tsv` both of them will match the path pattern and their final display name will be *Data sheet (sample1)* and *Data sheet (sample2)*.

 ### mimeType
 By default the mime type is deduced from the file extension, so in general you don’t need to explicitly define it.
-Optionally, you can define it  to force, for example showing a txt file as a tsv.
+Optionally, you can define it to force a viewer, for example showing a `txt` file as a `tsv`.
 It is important that it is a valid mime type text, otherwise it will be ignored and the extension will be used instead.

 ## Limitations

-The current reports implementation limits the rendering to the following formats (html, csv, tsv. pdf, and txt).
+The current reports implementation limits the rendering to the following formats (html, csv, tsv, pdf, and txt).
 In-page rendering is restricted to files smaller than 10MB to reduce the UI overload.
 Larger files need to be downloaded first.
-Currently, there is a yaml formatting validation in place checking both the tower.yaml file inside the repository, and the UI configuration box.
-The validation phase will emit an error message when users try to launch a pipeline with non-compliant yaml definitions.
+Currently, there is a YAML formatting validation in place checking both the `tower.yml` file inside the repository, and the UI configuration box.
+The validation phase will emit an error message when users try to launch a pipeline with non-compliant YAML definitions.